Green Card Reimbursement Analyst Jobs

 Negotiate sponsorship terms before signing your offer

 Ask your employer explicitly whether they'll cover PERM attorney fees and whether the green card process begins within your first year.
-Some employers delay filing until year two or three, which matters if you're transitioning from OPT or H-1B status.
+Some employers delay filing until year two or three, which matters if you're transitioning from OPT or H-1B visa status.

 Understand EB-2 versus EB-3 before your I-140 is filed